chethansv98/CalculatorBehaviour/addition.md

 # Addition

-## Scenario: Addition of two positive numbers

-Given The calculator is ON
+add two positive numbers Given The calculator is ON

-When I enter  "positive number"
+When I type in "positive number"
 And I press "plus"
 And I type in "positive number"
 And I press "equals"

 Then I see the "added number" as the result

+## Scenarios

-## Scenario: Addition of two negative numbers
+### Scenario: Addition of two negative numbers

   Given The calculator is ON
   When I type in "positive number"
   And I press "plus"